WCSim/WCSim/verification-test-scripts/README.md

  * python $WCSIMDIR/verification-test-scripts/full_scripts_suite/plot_lots.py --dir1 SKI_NHits_fails0_250_NHits25_200 --dir2 SKI_SKDETSIM_SKI_SKDETSIM_fails0_250_NHits25_200 --legend 'New_5MeV:Old_5MeV:New_10MeV:Old_10MeV:New_10MeV:Old_10MeV' --mode compare_lots --diffplots _5e-:_10e-,_50e- --required_filename_part _5e-
 * Compare speed/filesize
  * python /home/other/tdealtry/Documents/myWCSIM/WCSim/verification-test-scripts/full_scripts_suite/plot.py --dir1 SKI_NHits_fails0_250_NHits25_200 --dir2 SKI_SKDETSIM_SKI_SKDETSIM_fails0_250_NHits25_200 --legend 'New_code,Old_code' --mode filesize

+### run_verification.py

+This is a level up.
+Ideally this'll run on a buildbot somewhere in the future.
+It's run in 4 steps:
+* Checkout & compile clean versions of the code - both the latest & greatest version of WCSim's develop branch, and a branch of your choosing from the repo of your choosing
+  * python run_verification.py --setup-script SETUP_SCRIPT grabcode --new-repo NEW_REPO --new-branch NEW_BRANCH

+* Run WCSim particle guns in the two fresh copies of the code.
+Can be run locally, or on a cluster.
+Calls generate_mac_files.py
+  * python run_verification.py --setup-script SETUP_SCRIPT run [--low-energy] [--batchmode {local,condor}]

+* Analyse the output of the WCSim runs.
+Calls analyse_dir.py.
+Not yet implemented
+  * python run_verification.py --setup-script SETUP_SCRIPT analyse

+* Compare the output of the analyse.
+Calls plot_lots.py.
+Not yet implemented
+  * python run_verification.py --setup-script SETUP_SCRIPT compare

+Note: be careful of where you put the grabcode,run,analyse,compare arguments in the argument list.
+They go AFTER the common arguments (e.g. --setup-script) and BEFORE the unique arguments (e.g. --new-repo)